Aliases for ITGA1 Gene

 GeneCards Summary for ITGA1 Gene

 ITGA1 (Integrin Subunit Alpha 1) is a Protein Coding gene.
-Diseases associated with ITGA1 include fibrolamellar carcinoma and colon carcinoma in situ.
-Among its related pathways are PI3K-Akt signaling pathway and Regulation of actin cytoskeleton.
+Diseases associated with ITGA1 include gilles de la tourette syndrome and colon carcinoma in situ.
+Among its related pathways are Platelet activation, signaling and aggregation and Sertoli-Sertoli Cell Junction Dynamics.
 GO annotations related to this gene include receptor binding and collagen binding.
 An important paralog of this gene is ITGA8.

 UniProtKB/Swiss-Prot Summary for ITGA1 Gene